-Due to COVID-19 restrictions, classes and tours are cancelled until May 31.
+Due to COVID-19 restrictions, in-person classes and tours are cancelled until further notice.
+See below for information about online classes.
 Please visit our COVID-19 section for updates.

 Prepare for your growing family with instruction from Duke Health nurses who specialize in labor and delivery and caring for your new baby.
 Our two-hour classes cover a variety of topics for expectant parents and caregivers to teach you about all aspects of birth and caring for your baby.

 When in-person classes resume, each costs $20 and requires registration in advance.
 Special consideration will be given if you have financial hardship.
 Classes take place at Duke Regional Hospital.